mavlink/MAVSDK-docs/en/guide/telemetry.md

 # Telemetry

-The [Telemetry](../api_reference/classdronecode__sdk_1_1_telemetry.md) class provides simple methods for getting vehicle telemetry, including state and flight mode information.
+The [Telemetry](../api_reference/classdronecode__sdk_1_1_telemetry.md) class is used to get vehicle telemetry, including state and flight mode information.

 All the methods have both synchronous and asynchronous versions, and users can set the rate at which the vehicle provides updates for each type of information.
 All the methods of a particular type (synchronous, asynchronous, and set_rate methods) are used in the same way.

 ## API Overview